Thayatal

 (c)M. Graf

 The unimposing shrub of the yellow cornel can frequently be found in the National Park area.
-You can only notice it in early spring when its flower heads shine out and cover the Überstieg at the Umlaufberg mountain in an intense yellow colour.
-However, the fact that this fauna flowers early and produces fruit late (dirndl) make it one thing in particular: a rich source of food.
+It only stands out in early spring when its flower heads cover the Überstieg at the Umlaufberg mountain in an intense yellow colour.
+However, the fact that it flowers early and produces fruit late (dirndl) make it one thing in particular for the National Parks wildlife: a rich source of food.

 Silent